East Village is named Development of the Year

 In February, East Village was named ‘Best New Place to Live’ at the London Planning Awards and also received the Mayor’s Award for Planning Excellence

-Get Living London has shaken up the private rental sector by guaranteeing no fees or hidden costs, on-site property management seven days a week and long-term tenancies of one to three years
+Get Living London has shaken up the private rental sector by guaranteeing no hidden costs, on-site property management six days a week and long-term tenancies of one to three years.

 LONDON: 15 MAY 2014